 Fair Debt Collection Practices Act Complaints

 Despite the protections guaranteed by the FDCPA, debt collectors violate the law regularly.
-According to the FTC’s annual report on the Fair Debt Collection Practices Act, more than 100,000 complaints were filed against third-party debt collectors.
+According to the FTC’s annual report, more than 100,000 complaints were filed against third-party debt collectors.

 The following were the primary complaints against debt collection agencies: